HussainAlii/Cheatic-Android/README.md

     <!-- Outcomes -->
 ## Overall Outcomes/Achievements

-  1. Solve Sudoku game using android camera.
+  1. Solving Sudoku game with android camera.

     *

-  2. Solve Tic-Tac-Toe game using android camera.
+  2. Solving Tic-Tac-Toe game with android camera.

 ## How it works